Why use charcoal?

 Charcoal is a certain kind of half-burnt wood.
 People use charcoal for fires because it burns hotter and cleaner than wood (less smoky), and more slowly.
 Your house or workplace stays cleaner.
 You need charcoal to melt copper and tin ore to make bronze, too.

-People have been making charcoal since about 4000 BC in both China and West Asia.
 North and South American people, Africans, and Europeans also made and used charcoal.
 The way people made charcoal was generally by piling wood up and covering it with dampened dirt, and then lighting the wood on fire, so that it burned very slowly without much oxygen.
 The best charcoal comes from burning hard wood like oak or beech.
 The result is mainly carbon, like coal.

 How do you make charcoal?

 The picture on the right shows a charcoal-burning pile.
 Charcoal burners piled up the wood in carefully planned ways so it would burn slowly and turn into charcoal.